Lawyer Representing Victims Injured by Dangerous Drugs in Florida and Nationwide

 Strong Legal Representation on Your Side

-The attorneys at the law firm of Babbitt & Johnson P.A. represent clients across the country who have suffered negative health issues as a result of using Yaz.
-Our Florida Yaz drug litigation attorneys have the experience to help you recover full compensation for your injuries and suffering.
+Ted Babbitt is an attorney that represents clients across the country who have suffered negative health issues as a result of using Yaz.
+He is a Florida Yaz drug litigation attorney and has the experience to help you recover full compensation for your injuries and suffering.

-We have experience handling a broad range of complex product liability cases against major corporations.
+He has experience handling a broad range of complex product liability cases against major corporations.
 These are difficult cases and not every law firm is able to handle them.
-We have the knowledge, the commitment and the resources to protect your rights, and help you secure the compensation you are entitled to receive.
+He has the knowledge, the commitment and the resources to protect your rights, and help you secure the compensation you are entitled to receive.

 Risperdal, Invokana, and Zofran

-If you or a loved one has been harmed by a dangerous and defective drug, contact the personal injury attorneys at Babbitt & Johnson P.A. at (561) 375-2841.
-We are dedicated to ensuring that individuals receive the highest-quality legal representation available.
+If you or a loved one has been harmed by a dangerous and defective drug, contact personal injury attorney Ted Babbitt at (561) 375-2841.
+He is dedicated to ensuring that individuals receive the highest-quality legal representation available.